mab253/designII-fall2022/discord.md

 You will all have the ability to create new channels - please do so!
 For fun or serious purposes.

-Remember that a condition of joining the Discord, and being a member of this class, will be agreeing to the Community Code.
+Remember that a condition of joining the Discord, and therefore being a member of this class, will be agreeing to the Community Code.

 Other ideas:
   - a job post channel, opportunities, questions about life and "next year"